Trick Mirror: Reception

+On August 25, 2019, Trick Mirror debuted at #2 on The New York Times Bestseller list in the category Combined Print & E-Book Non-Fiction.
+It remained on the list for five weeks.

-The collection received mostly "Positive" reviews, according to the online literary review aggregator Book Marks.
-In their review, Kirkus Reviews compared Tolentino to Joan Didion and described the collection as "exhilarating, groundbreaking essays that should establish Tolentino as a key voice of her generation."
+Kirkus Reviews compared Tolentino to Joan Didion and described the collection as "exhilarating, groundbreaking essays that should establish Tolentino as a key voice of her generation."
 Writing for Slate, reviewer Laura Miller called Tolentino "a classical essayist along the lines of Montaigne."
 The Guardian called Trick Mirror "a bold and playful collection of essays from a hugely talented writer."
 NPR's Vincent Acovino called the collection "phenomenal" and praised Tolentino's "trademark brand of freewheeling wit and intelligence."

 One highly critical review, written by Lauren Oyler for the London Review of Books, received much publicity and generated so much online traffic that the London Review of Books website crashed.

-For the week of August 25, 2019, Trick Mirror debuted on The New York Times Bestseller List at #2 in the category Combined Print & E-Book Non-Fiction.
-It remained on the list for five weeks.